cozy/cozy-setup/README.md

 Be patient some commands or app deployements could take few minutes.
 It depends about your network and your hardware capabilities.

+# Test

+You would access to https://IP:80 to create your login and access your instance.

+The port 80 must be open on the (virtual) machine.
+In extenso with Vagrant, uncomment this line in the Vagrantfile and reload the vm.

+> config.vm.network :hostonly, "192.168.33.10"

+> vagrant reload

 # Issues on 20 june.